 In 1978, the FAA replaced AC Form 8050-73 with a new system.
 Part 1 was replaced by a triennial registration program.
 In January 1978, the FAA implemented a new procedure, known as triennial revalidation, for maintaining its master file.
 Instead of requiring all aircraft owners to revalidate and update their aircraft registration annually, the FAA only required revalidation for those aircraft owners who had not contacted the FAA Registry for three years.
-In 2010, the FAA eliminated the voluntary Triennial Aircraft Registration Report Program and established rules that require renewal of an aircraft registration every three years and place time-limits on the validity of interim statuses, such as "registration pending".
+In 2010, the FAA eliminated the voluntary Triennial Aircraft Registration Report Program and established rules that require renewal of an aircraft registration every three years and place time-limits on interim statuses.1

 Part 2 of AC Form 8050-73 was replaced by the General Aviation Activity Survey.
 Conducted annually, the survey was based on a statistically selected sample of aircraft, and it requested the same type of information as Part 2 of AC Form 8050-73.
 The first survey took place in 1978 and collected data on the 1977 general aviation fleet.
-The 2016 statistics in this report are based on the 39th GA Survey, which was implemented in 2017.
+The 2017 statistics in this report are based on the 40th GA Survey, which was implemented in 2018.2